zucler/Parker/README.md

 python3 manage.py test
 ```

+## Backing up database
+If any changes has been made to the data in database, they need to be backed up manually in order to not get lost.
+It can be done by running a **backup_db.sh** script from the main app container.

 ## Versioning

 Used [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/zucler/Parker/tags).